 Here’s a recipe for caramel sauce that takes some dedication (about 15 minutes of stirring), but is definitely worth it.
 And imagine all the things you can add it to: ice cream, coffee, milkshakes, fruit, yogurt, just to name a few.
-I’ll be posting a recipe for a cool, sweet, refreshing drink soon, using this caramel recipe.
+I use this recipe to make caramel apples and in a cool, sweet drink.

 Tip If you’re using heavy cream with this recipe and you boil the caramel sauce to the point of almost burning, you can turn the caramel into caramel candies.
 Just place drops of caramel on a parchment paper (or a non-stick surface) and as it cools you can shape each drop and then wrap in paper.
 And there you have it—caramel toffee candies!

 - 1/2 teaspoon salt